ThreatHuntingQuery/CrowdStrike-falcon-query-assets-tree-main-Falcon-Event-Search-Threat-Hunting-Queries/LogScale-and-FLTR/Tutorials/Foundational-Building-Blocks/README.md

 // Pass the results to something else.
 ```

-For reference on a particular sample data set, the `table()` function uses 18.6K work units on that querty, while the `select()` function only uses 809 work units.
+On a particular sample data set, the `table()` function uses 18.6K work units on that query, while the `select()` function only uses 809 work units.

 # Function Examples